yaaaaam1/chinese-news-text-mining-python-with-web-scraping/README.md

 2. Chinese word and words Frequency (tfidf)
 3. Shannon Entropy and Simpson Index of Chinese text
 4. Hierarchy Clustering (tfidf + scipy.cluster.hierarchy)
+5. Topic Modelling using LDA(with visualization using LDAvis)

 ## Details